CrashBandicooch/repo/plugin.video.onemoar/README.md

 peace pooks. ✌️

 - maybe MOAR to come...
+- Exorcise the demons.
+- Tweak for colorpicker to avoid carrying 527 png images with addon.
+Bless whoever organized the color array values.
 - Enable "Developer mode" to change the background.
 Return to the settings category and select "Defaults" to clear it if needed.
 - "Prefer TMDB artwork" setting now includes TMDB logo art, which is only slightly faster than Fanart.tv.
 - "Flatten TV seasons" setting now includes "One Season", when only one season available episodes will list without season list.